-The ewes from all three treatments increased their proportion of time spent in shade with TRH.
+The ewes from all three treatments also increased their proportion of time spent in shade with the synthetic climatic parameter (TRH).
 Despite the lack of interaction between treatment and TRH, the increase logically appears stronger in the treatments with medium and low tree density.
-For both treatments, and particularly for T, we observe a plateau, while the ewes were actively seeking shade.
+For both treatments, and particularly for Tlow, we observe a plateau, while the ewes were actively seeking shade.
 It is therefore interesting and informative to examine for what activities the ewes used shade.
 The selection of shade for the main activities indicates that shade was used primarily for resting and/or ruminating.
 This is consistent with the observations made on sheep grazing in orchards in North of France (Ginane et al., 2018).
 From TRH values close to 1.5, representing a theoretical day with an average temperature of 23°C, radiation of 590 Wh/m² and humidity of 56%, it can be seen that the ewes from all treatments selected shade for resting and ruminating in the same way and at very high levels, most values of shade selection being between 90 and 100%.
 On the other hand, the feeding activity was constrained by the availability of feed under the tree(s), especially in Tlow, due to trampling and the presence of faeces under the only available tree.
 This explains the lower levels of shade selection for this activity compared to resting and ruminating.
 Nevertheless, the selection for shade for grazing activity increased with TRH in all treatments, suggesting that consideration should be given to providing shade in a way that allows animals to graze in shaded areas when climatic conditions become restrictive.

+An active shade use even on low-stress days that may indicate thermal discomfort and risk of heat stress